mvolkmann/blog/src/smalltalk.md

 - Learn how to write and distribute web apps in Smalltalk.
 - Study the code in the "Morphic-Games-Solitaire" package to see what you can learn from it.
+- Try overriding the `doesNotUnderstand` method in one of your classes.
+  This is defined in the `Object` class.
+  That implementation opens a `MessageNotUnderstood` window.
+  It is passed the message (including arguments?).
+  Your implementation can use that to provide different functionality similar to Ruby's ActiveRecord.
+  For messages you don't want to handle, you could use `super doesNotUnderstand: message`.
+- Is there a String method that does interpolation?
+  I'm imagining something like this: s := 'Player %s is number %d.' interpolate: #('Gretzky' 99).